Kewarra Beach: Education

-Trinity Anglican School is a private primary (Prep-6) campus at Poolwood Road (16.7888°S 145.6829°E) of the Trinity Anglican School at White Rock (which opened in 1983).
+Trinity Anglican School is a private primary (Prep-6) campus at 45 Poolwood Road (16.7888°S 145.6829°E) of the Trinity Anglican School at White Rock (which opened in 1983).

 There are no government schools in Kewarra Beach.
 The nearest government primary school is Trinity Beach State School in neighbouring Trinity Beach to the east.
 The nearest government secondary school is Smithfield State High School in neighbouring Smithfield to the south.

-Facilities
+Amenities

+Kewarra Beach Community Hall is at 41 Poolwood Road (16.78977°S 145.68215°E).
+It is capable of seating up to 80 people and is operated by the Cairns Regional Council.

 A small shopping centre is located on Poolwood Road.